ploomber/sql/docs/intro-to-dashboards-and-apps/connecting-etl-to-dashboard-with-voila.md

 #### `Seaborn` Scatterplot

 After answering some simple questions about the data, we can dive into unravelling complex relationships.
 The third visualization, therefore, is a seaborn `scatterplot()` to visualize the positive correlation between the recharge time and distance range of electric vehicles.
 Moreover, by including `hue`s, we can further explore the relationship between the recharge time and distance range of electric vehicles with respect to their size and the year of release.
-Note that both categorical variables, size and model year, are discretized to avoid overplotting.
+Note that both categorical variables, car size and model year, are discretized to avoid overplotting.
 If we recall the first bar plot, we saw an increasing rate of growth in unique electric car models between 2021 and 2023.
 Given this finding, it was feasible to discretize all electric cars' model year data into 2012-2021 and 2022-2023 to obtain a clear understanding of recent technological advancements in car battery and performance.
-Electric car size has nine unique categories, but were discretized into sedans (or smaller) and SUV's (or larger) to avoid overplotting.
+Electric car size has nine unique categories, and are discretized into sedans (or smaller) and SUV's (or larger) to avoid overplotting.

 Also, since we are visualizing more than one `hue`, a way to make this plot interactive is by adding a `Dropdown` widget to toggle between the size and model year hues.
 The `Dropdown` widget is also stored in a variable `hue` because it will be fed into the `scatterplot()` function as `hue=hue` to select between size or model year.
 Furthermore, we have added a `None` option in the `Dropdown` widget to remove the hue from the scatterplot.